Skip to Main Content

 For Questions 3 and 4, how is the search strategy different from the sources and resources that were used to locate studies in the review?

-In Question 3, the search strategy refers to the search terms (keywords, subject headings, etc.) that were used to retrieve evidence for the systematic review.
+In Question 3, the search strategy refers to the search terms (keywords, text words, subject headings, controlled vocabulary, thesaurus, MeSH, etc.) that were used to retrieve evidence in research databases.

 In Question 4, the sources and resources include the databases that were searched to retrieve evidence using the above search strategy addressed in Question 3.